-While still under construction and commission in FY23, the location of Lynas' new Rare Earths Processing Facility in Kalgoorlie, Western Australia, Kalgoorlie, Western Australia, is also assessed as being in a high overall water risk rating location.
+Lynas' new Rare Earths Processing Facility in Kalgoorlie, Western Australia, is assessed as being in a high overall water risk rating location.
 Access to treated grey water from the City of Kalgoorlie-Boulder was a key consideration in the site selection and the new Facility has been designed to use treated grey water supplied by the City of Kalgoorlie-Boulder for processing.
 This water is a by-product from the City's wastewater treatment facility and will be used a further 6-7 times in processing.